wildfly/quickstart/spring-kitchensink-controlleradvice/README.md

         mvn clean package

 3. Navigate to the functional-tests/ directory in this quickstart.
-4. If you have a running instance of the WildFly server, as described above, run the remote tests by typing the following command:
+4. If you have a running instance of the ${product.name} server, as described above, run the remote tests by typing the following command:

         mvn clean verify -Parq-remote

-5. If you prefer to run the functional tests using managed instance of the WildFly server, meaning the tests will start the server for you, type the following command:
+5. If you prefer to run the functional tests using managed instance of the ${product.name} server, meaning the tests will start the server for you, type the following command:

         mvn clean verify -Parq-managed